-We ended 2016 with \$104.0 million of cash and cash equivalents and \$437.6 million of long-term debt.
-At December 31, 2016, we had \$431.2 million of available liquidity (cash and cash equivalents and undrawn committed bank line availability).
-Our cash and cash equivalents decreased by \$80.5 million during the year ended December 31, 2016, as cash provided by operating activities and issuances of long-term debt were more than offset by debt payments, the Acquisition, capital spending, and common stock repurchases, as further discussed below.
+We ended 2017 with \$177.1 million of cash and cash equivalents and \$438.3 million of long-term debt.
+At December 31, 2017, we had \$556.9 million of available liquidity (cash and cash equivalents and undrawn committed bank line availability).
+Our cash and cash equivalents increased by \$73.2 million during the year ended December 31, 2017, as cash provided by operating activities was partially offset by capital spending, as further discussed below.

-At December 31, 2016, our cash was invested in high-quality, short-term investments, which we record in "Cash and cash equivalents."
+At December 31, 2017, our cash was invested in high-quality, short-term investments, which we record in "Cash and cash equivalents."
 The majority of our cash and cash equivalents is invested in money market funds that are broadly diversified and invested in high-quality, short-duration securities, including commercial paper, certificates of deposit, U.S. government agency securities, and similar instruments.
 We have significant amounts of cash and cash equivalents that are in excess of federally insured limits.
 Though we have not experienced any losses on our cash and cash equivalents to date and we do not anticipate incurring any losses, we cannot be assured that we will not experience losses on our short-term investments.

-We believe that our cash flows from operations, combined with our current cash levels and available borrowing capacity, will be adequate to fund debt service requirements and provide cash, as required, to support our ongoing operations, capital expenditures, lease obligations, working capital, and pension contributions over the next twelve months.
-We expect to fund our seasonal and intra-month working capital requirements in 2017 from borrowings under our revolving credit facility and cash on hand.
+We believe that our cash flows from operations, combined with our current cash levels and available borrowing capacity, will be adequate to fund debt service requirements and provide cash, as required, to support our ongoing operations, capital expenditures, lease obligations, working capital, pension contributions, and to pay cash dividends to holders of our common stock over the next twelve months.
+We expect to fund our seasonal and intra-month working capital requirements in 2018 from cash on hand and, if necessary, borrowings under our revolving credit facility.

 In recent years, our pension benefit obligations have fluctuated significantly, primarily due to the interest rate environment in the U.S. and its impact on the discount rate assumptions used to measure the present value of our pension benefit obligations.
-At December 31, 2016, we used a discount rate assumption of 3.90% to measure the present value of our pension benefit obligations, which resulted in a pension benefit obligation of approximately \$460.2 million.
-The fair value of our pension plan assets at December 31, 2016, was approximately \$389.4 million, and thus we reported an underfunded status of our defined benefit pension plans of approximately \$70.8 million.
+At December 31, 2017, we used a discount rate assumption of 3.40% to measure the present value of our pension benefit obligations, which resulted in a pension benefit obligation of approximately \$483.5 million.
+The fair value of our pension plan assets at December 31, 2017, was approximately \$422.3 million, and thus we reported an underfunded status of our defined benefit pension plans of approximately \$61.3 million.
 Given the underfunded status, we may be required to make future contributions to our qualified defined benefit pension plan depending upon actuarial assumptions, future interest rates, and pension asset investments returns.
-While we have no federally required contributions for 2017, we expect to make cash contributions of approximately \$2 million to our pension plans.
+While we have no federally required contributions for 2018, we expect to make cash contributions of approximately \$2 million to our pension plans.
 These contributions reflect benefit payments to plan participants of our nonqualified salaried pension plans and lease payments for properties we have contributed to our qualified defined benefit pension plan.